pletbjerg/pletbjerg.github.io/README.md

 hoogle server --local
 ```

-## CSS
+## Pandoc template defaults
-The CSS is the default from Pandocs
+The HTML default template from Pandocs is given by the following command.
 ```
 pandoc -D html
 ```
-and
+Moreover, the CSS default template is given by the following command.
 ```
 pandoc --print-default-data-file=templates/styles.html -D templates/styles.html
 ```